NethServer/docs/developer-manual/en/ha.rst

 ===========

 * DRBD resource is named ``drbd00``
-* Only one green is supported
-* IPs on `ha` interface are fixed: 192.168.144.51 for primary node, 192.168.144.52 for secondary node
-* System names are fixes: ns1 for primary node, ns2 for secondary node
+* System names are fixed: ns1 for primary node, ns2 for secondary node

 Database
 ========